PEDIATRIC SCOLIOSIS HUB

 Physical therapy

-While not shown to alter the rate of a curve growing in either adults or children, exercise programs often help improve back pain.
+While not shown to alter the rate of a curve growing in either adults or children, scoliosis exercise programs often help improve back pain.

 Emotional support